whitneyburton/portfolios/students/1701-back/brett_schwartz/20170302-brett-schwartz-m1.markdown

 | **Encapsulation/Breaking Logic into Components** | 3 | X |
 | **Fundamental Ruby & Style** | 3 | X |
 | **Loop or Recursion** | N/A | X |

-#### Notes

-* Night Writer - DID THE THING!!!!
-Talked about some refactoring spots and longer methods (use of enumerables) Talked about how to push out a FileIO class
-Talked about tests that don't rely on other methods.
-Unit testing.
-*   Note 2 (if applicable)

 ## D: Professional Development